 Sometimes I wonder what the staff of our local grocery store thinks when they walk down the international foods aisle and find the rice noodle display intact, save for the row of brown rice pad Thai noodles, which are completely depleted about once a month.
 I admit it - I'm the culprit.
 Whether there are two boxes or eight, I am guilty of swiping them all into my grocery cart.

-It was this recipe that first hooked me and if you’ve ever cooked with them, you know what I’m talking about.
-They cook in 5 minutes, can be eaten hot or cold and can be mixed with almost any protein and vegetables.
+It was this recipe that first hooked me and if you've ever cooked with them, you know what I'm talking about.
+They cook in 5 minutes, can be eaten hot or cold and can be mixed with almost any protein and vegetables, or used into a speedy rice noodle soup.
 Perfect for quick meals!

 Now that California Avocados are in season (and it's California Avocado Month, no less!), they're tossed into every rice noodle dish, salad, sandwich and egg dish that comes out of my kitchen.
 But instead of just chopping them up and mixing them with the noodles, I decided to try something a little different.

 It all started when I cut open the MOST PERFECT avocado you'll ever see (not a single bit of airbrushing needed for that beauty above).
 I ate part of it straight, with a sprinkle of salt because, really, how could I resist?
 The rest went into the blender with some fresh lime juice, green curry paste and honey.
 I set aside some of the cooking water from the rice noodles and added it to the avocado mixture bit by bit until I was rewarded with a silky, flavorful sauce.

 The blended sauce went straight into a skillet, along with some sautéed onions, garlic and ginger, and enveloped the shrimp and red peppers as they cooked for just a few minutes.
 In went the rice noodles and everything was tossed together until the creamy sauce coated every last noodle.